jbjoeburns/AWS_CC/Deploying_Node/Node_Deployment.md

 This is done using `ssh`:
 `ssh -i "<filepath to .pem file>" ubuntu@<public IP DNS>`

+Nginx needs to then be installed.
+`sudo apt install nginx -y`

 Then we need to ensure node js is installed, in our case specifically version 12.x.

 First, input this, which identifies the version to install: `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`